gdraheim/docker-systemctl-replacement/INIT-DAEMON.md

 For an init-replacement it may be placed anywhere in the docker image, let's say it is /usr/bin/systemctl.py.
 It will be activated by listing that path in the CMD element of a Dockerfile.
+However this is rarely used on mostly just to have bin-alternative setup.

-If you do not use a Dockerfile (for example using an Ansible script for deployment to a docker container) then you can add the attribute upon the next
-"docker commit" like this:
+If you do not use a Dockerfile (for example using an Ansible script for deployment to a docker container) then you can add the CMD  or ENTRYPOINT attribute upon the next "docker commit" like this:

-    docker commit -c "CMD ['/usr/bin/systemctl.py']" \
+    docker commit -c "CMD ['/usr/bin/systemctl']" \
         -m "<comment>" <container> <new-image>

-If the script is being installed as /usr/bin/systemctl anyway then you may just want to reference that.
-(Left for an excercise here).
+So if the systemctl replacement script is being installed as /usr/bin/systemctl anyway then you just reference it like that.
 If only a specific set of services shall be run then one can exchange the "default" command with an explicit start list (and be sure to activate the continued execution as an init process):

-    /usr/bin/systemctl.py init mongodb myapp
+    /usr/bin/systemctl init mongodb myapp

+(equivalent with `systemctl start --init mongodb myapp`)

 ## Remember the stop grace timeout